iknowjason/GHOSTSPlayground/README.md

 **Customize Elastic Linux Server:**

-To customize the Elasticsearch server, you can modify the linux bootstrap script variables, instance size, security groups and other details in ```elastic.tf```.
+To customize the Elastic Search Linux server, you can modify the linux bootstrap script variables, instance size, security groups and other details in ```elastic.tf```.

 **Teraform Output:**